coreggon11/sol2ink/README.md

 ## Limitations

-- The multifile support is still being optimized
-- Support for patterns like Diamond is still being optimized
+- Multifile support and inheritance pattern support like Diamond is the Holy Grail of S2M.
+It works kinda nice, but stuff can still be optimized
 - Interfaces and Libraries are currently not fully supported.
 - Inheritance not fully supported